Archive for the ‘From the web’ Category

 Here’s David Pakman interviewing Steven Levistky, co-author of Tyranny of the Minority: Why American Democracy Reached the Breaking Point.
 He makes some points that I haven’t heard anyone make before.
 He points out that old democracies and rich democracies have always lasted.
 He talks about why the US democracy is more vulnerable than others: the […]

-A “balanced” viewpoint isn’t balanced
+A “balanced” viewpoint isn’t right

 If you ask Alexa in a certain way if the 2020 American election was stolen, it will answer yes.
 Alexa is built by Amazon.
 Here are The Young Turks on this topic: WATCH: Alexa, Was The 2020 Election Stolen?
 They suspect that developers may have imagined that taking some news from the left and some […]